 BY THE NUMBERS: There are four seating areas in the garden.

 HOW THEY LIVE OUTSIDE: Mark gardens almost daily.
 They entertain in the garden, sit in the rockers, and enjoy it from the main house as the windows offer myriad views.

 “One of the great things about Charleston gardens is the element of surprise they hold.
 That’s what we wanted to create with this one.
 There’s an eight-and-a-half-foot hedge cutting through the garden from one side to another right now, and there’s no telling what’s behind it.
 That keeps things interesting.” –MARK MARESCA

 WILLIAM ELLIOTT HOUSE (circa 1739)

 AT A GLANCE: Cited in Jonathan Poston’s The Buildings of Charleston as “one of the oldest surviving Charleston single houses,” it consists of a three-and-a-half story home and carriage house on a small urban lot on lower King Street.

-GARDEN BEFORE AND AFTER: When Monica and Kenneth Seeger moved into the home in 2010, the garden that had been designed by Loutrel Briggs needed some TLC.
+GARDEN BEFORE AND AFTER: When Monica and Kenneth Seeger moved into the home in 2010, the garden originally designed by Loutrel Briggs needed some TLC.
 They hired Sheila Wertimer to perform the resuscitation, and Monica got what she had craved: a space that celebrated Briggs’ original layered layout and included statuary Monica had brought from California.